 9. Ancient Burying Ground

-Some 6,000 men, women and children are thought to have been interred on this four-acre plot, and were buried irrespective of race, religion or social status.
+Some 6,000 men, women and children are thought to have been interred on this four-acre plot.
+I find it quite moving that they were buried here irrespective of race, religion or social status.

 The Ancient Burying Ground was once considerably larger, but has shrunk as the land around it has been built up over the centuries.